 I do believe that sexual chemistry is required for a long-term relationship to be successful.
 What I’m saying is that this is a theory of mine, and not proven out by any great success at building long-term relationships.
 In fact, when I light up, it’s a challenge for me to slow things down.
 It’s more of an aspirational goal.
 But I do know FOR A FACT, that if the sexual chemistry is not found or established within the first few dates, then I am going to take a hard pass on the relationship.

 Immediate sexual chemistry, on the other hand, can also present problems.
 I might be projecting a past hot relationship with this new person.
-This is not a bad thing, it’s part of what the “chemistry” is about, but it might not be a great indicator of how this new person is going to be IN relationship to me.
+This is not a bad thing, it’s part of what the “chemistry” is about, but it might not be a great indicator of how this new person is going to be IN a relationship with me.